OperationCode/START_HERE/ROADMAP MAR18-SEP18.md

  * _05AUG - needed for debugging -ashley_

 * Secrets Management Solution
+ *  _08AUG - this is been reprioritized after further discussion and research (Thank you, Ashley!) -nell_
  *  _05AUG - deprioritized since there is a way to do this through Kubernetes right now -nell_